From churn risk to enterprise-ready growth: How I directed Limble’s re-imagined mobile app experience and retained $165K+ ARR

 Final Takeaway

-This wasn’t a redesign—it was a business-critical intervention.
+This wasn’t just a redesign—it was a business-critical intervention.

 We transformed mobile from a churn driver into a competitive advantage and growth enabler